German Wirehaired Pointer

 and in most any climate.
 Its coat and webbed feet are noteworthy physical features that provide it with both the ability and needed protection for working in all types of terrain.

-The bushy eyebrows, thick whiskers and mustache give this dog a rather dignified and stylish
+The bushy eyebrows, thick whiskers and mustache give this dog an undeniably attractive face, with a rather dignified and stylish

 AKC recognition was obtained in 1959.